Seton Hall Preparatory School: Football

 Seton Hall Prep's football program was its first sport that was run without influence from the university.
 After gaining independence following the 1907 season, the team, often referred to as "The Olympians," was disbanded and replaced by a rugby team.
 Football returned to the Prep in 1912 and has remained in place ever since.

 In 1926, the Prep shut out St. Benedict's on their way to their first ever championship — the fittingly named Catholic Prep School Championship.
 Twenty years later, newly appointed headmaster Rev. William J. Duffy brought substantial changes to the Prep's entire athletic program.
 Faced with an unheard of enrollment of 1,300 students, Rev. Duffy banned postgraduates from competing for any of Seton Hall Prep's teams.
 As a result of the upheaval that followed, several new coaches were brought into the program, including Anthony J. Verducci in 1950.

-In the playoff era that started in 1974, the football team has won the Non-Public A North state sectional championship in 1974 (awarded by NJSIAA), 1976-1978, 1981 and 1985.
+In the playoff era that started in 1974, the football team has won the Non-Public A North state sectional championship in 1974 (awarded by the NJSIAA), and won the playoffs in 1976-1978, 1981 and 1985.

 In 1954, Verducci became head coach, a position that he would hold until 1988.
 His tenure was highlighted by 11 of the Prep's 12 NJSIAA Parochial A North championships and seven undefeated seasons.
-1976-77 was perhaps the best season in program history, as the team finished 110 for the first time in school history and won the first of three straight state championships, having shut out their opponents eight times that season.
+1976–77 was perhaps the best season in program history, as the team finished 11–0 for the first time in school history and won the first of three straight state championships, having shut out their opponents eight times that season.

-The 1977 team finished the season with a 10-0-1 record and outscored their opponents 2906, including a state record ten shutouts, among them a 15–0 win over Bergen Catholic in the state championship game.
+The 1977 team finished the season with a 10–0–1 record and outscored their opponents 290–6, including a state record ten shutouts, among them a 15–0 win over Bergen Catholic in the state championship game.
 The Prep was undefeated again in 1978, as Verducci finished with an 11-0 record and extended his winning streak to 38 games with a 22-10 win against Bergen Catholic in the Parochial A North championship game.
 The Pirates surrendered only 72 points in their three consecutive championship seasons.
 Verducci would retire with a 214-75-16 record, including 104 shutouts.

 The 1981 team finished the season with an 11-0 record after winning the Parochial A North title with a 20-12 defeat of Bergen Catholic High School in the championship game.

-The Pirates' best season since Verducci's retirement came 199798, when they went 101, losing only to St. Joe's of Montvale in the Parochial A title game.
-In 2005, the team started 02 before winning their next eight games, losing the state championship game to powerhouse Don Bosco.
+The Pirates' best season since Verducci's retirement came 1997–98, when they went 10–1, losing only to St. Joe's of Montvale in the Parochial A title game.
+In 2005, the team started 0–2 before winning their next eight games, losing the state championship game to powerhouse Don Bosco.

-Former Prep players who reached the NFL include John Schmitt, Chet Parlavecchio, Stanley Anthony “Tony” Woods, and Jarrod Johnson.
+Former Prep players who reached the NFL include John Schmitt, Chet Parlavecchio, Stanley Anthony "Tony" Woods, and Jarrod Johnson.